florian-comte/robocops/README.md

 This workspace contains the packages for the Robocops team.
 All of our packages can be found in the `/src` directory.

+## robocops_duplos

+The robocops_duplos package is used to process the camera detections and publish the position of the duplo in the arena using the localization.
+It uses internal process to verified the published camera detections.

 ## robocops_gazebo

 The robocops_gazebo package provides Gazebo simulation support for the RoboCops robotics system.
 It launches the simulation environment, spawns the robot at a configurable initial pose, and bridges ROS 2 and Gazebo topics using ros_gz_bridge.